 Young Lawyers Summer School (In-Person)

-This course offers a lively, challenging and enjoyable environment where students can work together with others who have an interest in law or who are keen to learn about it.
-The tutors are friendly, engaging and experienced at working with younger students, and will ensure that everyone feels confident and comfortable in participating.
+This course offers a lively, challenging, and enjoyable environment where students can work together with others who have an interest in law and make some new friends.

-See a more detailed outline for this course.
+See a more detailed outline for the course here.

-This course offers a lively, challenging and enjoyable environment where students can work together with others who have an interest in law or who are keen to learn about it.
-The tutors are friendly, engaging and experienced at working with younger students, and will ensure that everyone feels confident and comfortable in participating.
+This course offers a lively, challenging, and enjoyable environment where students can work together with others who have an interest in law and make some new friends.

 ‘The Young Lawyers course was amazing!
 I made friends very quickly and enjoyed learning about law.
 I learnt loads and have now learnt different types of law in detail I didn’t know.
 I enjoyed it very much.’